The Navigators of Canada are committed to excellence in serving all customers including people with disabilities. We are guided by these principles:

 Clearly posted notices will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.

-Notices will be placed in the front entrance of the National Office (if applicable), outside of campus meeting rooms and on our website.
+Notices will be placed in the front entrance of the Navigators Resource Centre (if applicable), outside of campus meeting rooms and on our website.

-Navigators of Canada will provide training to employees, volunteers and others who deal with the public or other third parties on our behalf.
-Training will also be provided to people involved in the development of policies, plans, practices and procedures related to the provision of our goods and services.
+Navigators of Canada will provide training to all employees and volunteers, as well as others who deal with the public or other third parties on our behalf.

-This training will be provided to staff as soon as practical after being hired or assigned a position of leadership and definitely within four weeks of assuming such duties.
+This training will be provided to all employees and volunteers as soon as practical after being hired and definitely within four weeks of assuming such duties.
+Staff will also be trained when changes are made to this plan.

 Training will include: